Exploring QCD matter in extreme conditions with Machine Learning: Introduction

 to model the data likelihood $p_{\theta}(x)$.
-Autoregressive model usually use neural networks to represent each of the involved conditional probability, the collection of which as a whole can be viewed as one network with triangular weight parameter matrix for simple fully connected network case (for cases using CNN or RNN the integral weight matrix is masked accordingly), in order to respect the autoregressive properties specified by the probability decomposition (Eq.~\eqref{auto_prob}).
-In other words, it's designed such that each output element of the autoregressive network is independent of those input elements with later index inside a predetermined order.
-Such construction for the generative model with Eq.~\eqref{auto_prob} also renders efficient sampling from the joint distribution $p_{\theta}(x)$ by sequentially sampling from each conditional probabilities.
+The autoregressive model usually uses neural networks to represent each of the conditional probabilities involved, the collection of which as a whole can be viewed as a network (see Fig.\ref{fig:autore}) with a triangular weight parameter matrix for the simple fully connected network case (for cases using CNN or RNN, the integral weight matrix is masked accordingly), in order to respect the autoregressive properties specified by the probability decomposition (Eq.~\eqref{auto_prob}).
+In other words, it's designed so that each output element of the autoregressive network is independent of those input elements with a later index within a given order.
+Such a construction for the generative model with Eq.~\eqref{auto_prob} also allows efficient sampling from the joint distribution $p_{\theta}(x)$ by sequential sampling from each conditional probability.

-It was first designed into time-series data generation, like the recurrent neural network (RNN) in priciple also holds such autoregressive property.
-For structured systems it was further developed to employ the convolutional layer and correspondingly the PixelCNN~\cite{2016arXiv160605328V,2017arXiv170105517S} structure is constructed to fulfil the autoregressive transformation.
-Once the parameterization (through network) for Eq.~\eqref{auto_prob} is given then explicit MLE can be performed by minimizing the forward KL divergence $\mathcal{D}_{KL}(p_{real}||p_{\theta})$ if there are collected samples available.
-Otherwise, with known unnormalized distribution one can also minimize the backward KL divergence $\mathcal{D}_{KL}(p_{\theta}||p_{real})$ by sampling to estimate the involved entropy term.
+It was initially developed for generating time-series data and, like recurrent neural networks (RNNs), also possesses autoregressive properties.
+For structured systems, it was extended to utilize convolutional layers, and accordingly, the PixelCNN structure~\cite{2016arXiv160605328V,2017arXiv170105517S} was constructed to fulfill the autoregressive transformation.
+If the network has been parameterized for Eq.~\eqref{auto_prob}, explicit MLE can be performed by minimizing the forward KL divergence $\mathcal{D}_{KL}(p_{real}||p_{\theta})$ if collected samples are available.
+Alternatively, if only the unnormalized distribution is known, minimizing the backward KL divergence $\mathcal{D}_{KL}(p_{\theta}||p_{real})$ can be achieved through sampling to estimate the associated entropy term.

-\textbf{Normalizing flow (NF)}~\cite{2015arXiv150505770J, 2019arXiv190809257K} puts more efforts in performing explicitly the maximum likelihood estimation (MLE), through introducing a bijective, invertible and differentiable transformation $f_{\theta}$ (parameterized with networks) between a simple latent space $z$ and the complex data space $x=f_{\theta}(z)$.
+\textbf{Normalizing flow (NF)}~\cite{2015arXiv150505770J, 2019arXiv190809257K} puts more effort into performing explicitly the maximum likelihood estimation (MLE), through introducing an invertible, bijective, and differentiable transformation $f_{\theta}$ (parameterized with networks) between a simple latent space $z$ and the complex data space $x=f_{\theta}(z)$ (see Fig.~\ref{fig:nflow}).
 The essential idea lies in the change of variable theorem which manifests the conservation of probability in connecting the latent space and target data space,